Saxeten: Geography

 Of the built up area, housing and buildings made up 0.5% and transportation infrastructure made up 0.8%.
 Out of the forested land, 24.6% of the total land area is heavily forested and 4.0% is covered with orchards or small clusters of trees.
 Of the agricultural land, 4.4% is pastures and 36.2% is used for alpine pastures.
 All the water in the municipality is flowing water.
 Of the unproductive areas, 9.2% is unproductive vegetation and 15.6% is too rocky for vegetation.

 Saxeten is located near the center of the Bödeli watershed.
 The Saxetenbach river flows through the gorge to Saxeten, before it joins the Lütschine in Wilderswil.
 Waterfalls mark the path around Saxeten including Wyssbachfall and the Saxetbachfall at the narrowest point of the Saxettal valley.

+Two mountain peaks exist in the valley, the Sulegg, with an elevation of 2,413 meters (7,917 feet), being the highest summit in the municipality, at the eastern border, and the Morgenberghorn, with an elevation of 2,249 meters (7,379 feet), the second highest summit in the municipality, located on the western border of the municipality.